argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/example-job-scripts.md

 Many HPC applications do not benefit from utilizing the CPU's SMT2 capabilities, and such software may achieve better performance by using the previous script such that each of the 32 physical cores only runs a single OpenMP thread.

-## GPU MPI Example
+## GPU MPI Examples

-Using the CPU job submission example above as a baseline, there are not many additional changes needed to enable an application to make use of the 4 NVIDIA A100 GPUs on each Polaris node.
+Using the CPU job submission examples above as a baseline, there are not many additional changes needed to enable an application to make use of the 4 NVIDIA A100 GPUs on each Polaris node.
 In the following 2-node example (because `#PBS -l select=2` indicates the number of nodes requested), 4 MPI ranks will be started on each node assigning 1 MPI rank to each GPU in a round-robin fashion.
 A simple example using a similar job submission script on Polaris is available in the [Getting Started Repo](https://github.com/argonne-lcf/GettingStarted/blob/master/Examples/Polaris/affinity_gpu/).

 ```bash
 #!/bin/bash -l